gisellefg/Concurrent_alignemnt_project/README.md

     GPU vs CPU:     1.57886x

-For detailed explanation of the algorithm, implementation, and results, see the accompanying report: DNA_sequence_alignment.pdf.
+For detailed explanation of the algorithm, implementation, and results, see the accompanying report: Project_report.pdf.